 - ERAU Worldwide & Worldwide Online

-Degree Programs: Over 60-degree programs are offered at ERAU, including Aeronautical Science (the flight program), Aeronautical and Aerospace Engineering, Global Security & Intelligence, Air Traffic Control, and Business Administration, to name a few.
-ERAU also offers Master's degrees in Aeronautical Science, Aerospace Engineering, Business Administration (MBA and MBA-Aviation), Human Factors, and Space Education, among others, and is one of the only universities to offer a Ph.D. in Aviation.
+Degree Programs: More than 60 degree programs are offered at ERAU, including aeronautical science (the flight program), aeronautical and aerospace engineering, global security & intelligence, air traffic control, and business administration, to name a few.
+ERAU also offers master degrees in aeronautical science, aerospace engineering, business administration (MBA and MBA-Aviation), human factors, and space education, among others, and is one of the only universities to offer a doctorate in aviation.

-- Tuition for Embry Riddle Aeronautical University Daytona Beach, FL is $50,570 for all students regardless of their residency, to attend on a full-time basis.
+- Tuition for Embry Riddle Aeronautical University Daytona Beach, Florida, is $50,570 for all students regardless of their residency, to attend on a full-time basis, as of 2018.

-- Tuition for Embry Riddle Aeronautical University Prescott, AZ is $48,992.
+- Tuition for Embry Riddle Aeronautical University Prescott, Arizona is $48,992.

-Fleet: Embry-Riddle's two main campuses each offer the Aeronautical Science program, with over 90 airplanes (many of which are ADS-B equipped) and 40 simulators, including at least one full flight Level D simulator.
-The Worldwide campus offers online courses and classes at over 150 satellite locations across the world.
+Fleet: Embry-Riddle's two main campuses each offer the aeronautical science program, with more than 90 airplanes (many of which are ADS-B equipped) and 40 simulators, including at least one full flight Level D simulator.
+The Worldwide campus offers online courses and classes at more than 150 satellite locations across the world.

 Students: There are 6,900 students on all three campuses.

 Location: WMU is located in Kalamazoo, Michigan.
 The flight department is located at W.K.
-Kellogg Airport in Battle Creek, MI.
+Kellogg Airport in Battle Creek, Michigan.

 The San Jose State University College of Engineering offers a Department of Aviation and Technology.
 SJSU’s aviation department began in 1936 when students in the math department expressed interest in flight.
 Ever since, the school has been serving students with an interest in business, technical, or active flying careers.

-Degree Programs: This aviation college offers two bachelor’s programs, a BS in aviation degree and a BS in industrial technology.
-Within either of these bachelor’s in aviation, students can specialize in operations, maintenance management, aviation management, or professional flight.
+Degree Programs: This aviation college offers two bachelor’s programs, a bachelor of science in aviation degree and a bachelor of science in industrial technology.
+Within either of these degrees in aviation, students can specialize in operations, maintenance management, aviation management, or professional flight.

 Tuition: The graduate business professional tuition fees are $270 per unit/credit.